 If you’re on an older version of iOS, such as 15.7 or 16.0, and you do not have the problem, then it is highly recommended to stay on that version until a fix is announced.

-iOS 16.2 is scheduled to launch in December, and that will hopefully arrive with some bug fixes, but until then, we are stuck with these temporary solutions.
+iOS 16.6 will announce soon, and that will hopefully arrive with some bug fixes, but until then, we are stuck with these temporary solutions.